emacs-mirror/emacs/mps/manual/source/pool/index.rst

 2. Is it acceptable for the MPS to :term:`move <moving memory manager>` blocks in memory?
-(For example, it might not be acceptable to move a block if it has been passed to a foreign function that remembered its location.)
+(For example, it might not be acceptable to move a block if it has been passed to :term:`foreign code` that remembered its location.)

 3. Do your blocks contain :term:`references <reference>` to blocks stored in automatically managed pools (including references to